tlmader/netcat/README.md

 This is a simple Java implementation of the popular netcat (nc) tool (http://netcat.sourceforge.net/), which provides a lightweight mechanism to transfer data across a network.

-A UDP implementation of netcat is included. `csci4311.nc.NetcatUDPServer` and `csci4311.nc.NetcatUDPClient` function the same way but use UDP as the underlying communication mechanism.
+A UDP implementation of netcat is included. `NetcatUDPServer` and `NetcatUDPClient` function the same way but use UDP as the underlying communication mechanism.

 ## File Structure